Uji Matcha Japanese Green Tea Powder

 While there is a qualitative difference between them (thick matcha is composed of the highest quality leaves) there is also a significant difference in cost.

 In Tea Ceremony matcha is prepared with less water.
-This delicious and invigorating tea has a naturally mellower and sweeter taste and is made thicker for that reason.
+This delicious and invigorating tea has a naturally mellower and sweeter taste.

 Matcha comes from tencha